-Program Accomplishment Continue/Modify/Delete Program 3.2.1 - Amend the City's zoning ordinance to accommodate emergency shelters.
-The City will amend the City's Zoning Ordinance to allow emergency shelters as a permitted use by right in the Commercial Thoroughfare (CT) district without a conditional use permit or other discretionary review and only subject to the development requirements in this zone.
-This district is well suited for the development of emergency shelters with its full access to public transit and underdeveloped parcels that allow higher density housing opportunities.
-The public transit opportunities include the CalTrain, the VTA Bus, and the VTA transit hub on Showers Drive in Mountain View.
-The CT District has almost 11 acres of underdeveloped parcels that will accommodate residential housing such as emergency shelters.
-Four key opportunity sites make up the approximately 11 acres of development potential that could generate as much as 378 housing units not including density bonuses for affordable housing.
-The City will also evaluate adopting standards consistent with Government Code Section 65583(a) (4) that addresses operational and design criteria that may include: Lighting On-site management Maximum number of beds or persons to be served nightly by the facility Off-street parking based on demonstrated need Professional security during hours that the emergency shelter is in operation Responsible Body: Community Development Department Funding Source: Permit Fees Time Frame: May 2011 Status: New The City's Zoning Ordinance will be updated concurrently with the adoption of the 2015 Housing Element to accommodate emergency shelters.
-Delete
+Program Accomplishment Continue/Modify/Delete

+higher density housing opportunities.
+The public

+transit opportunities include the CalTrain, the

+VTA Bus, and the VTA transit hub on Showers

+Drive in Mountain View.
+The CT District has

+almost 11 acres of underdeveloped parcels that

+will accommodate residential housing such as

+emergency shelters.
+Four key opportunity sites make up the approximately 11 acres of

+development potential that could generate as

+much as 378 housing units not including density

+bonuses for affordable housing.
+The City will

+also evaluate adopting standards consistent with

+Government Code Section 65583(a) (4) that

+addresses operational and design criteria that may

+include:

+• Lighting

+On-site management

+Maximum number of beds or persons to be served nightly by the facility

+Off-street parking based on demonstrated

+need

+Professional security during hours that the emergency shelter is in operation

+Supportive services provided on-site a level

+commensurate with the number of beds.